moderndatacompany/dataos.info/docs/resources/stacks/scanner.md

 # Scanner
-The Scanner stack in DataOS is a Python-based framework designed for developers to extract metadata from external source systems (such as RDBMS, Data Warehouses, Messaging services, Dashboards, etc.) and the components/services within the DataOS environment.
+The Scanner stack in DataOS is a Python-based framework designed for developers to extract metadata from external source systems (such as RDBMS, Data Warehouses, Messaging services, Dashboards, etc.) and the components/services within the DataOS environment to extract information about Data products and DataOS Resources.

 With the DataOS Scanner stack, you can extract both general information about datasets/tables, such as their names, owners, and tags, as well as more detailed metadata like table schemas, column names, and descriptions.
+Additionally, this stack can help you retrieve metadata related to data quality and profiling, query usage, and user information associated with your data assets.

 It can also connect with Dashboard and Messaging services to get the related metadata.
 For example, in the case of dashboards, it extracts information about the dashboard, dashboard Elements, and associated data sources.

-Additionally, the Scanner stack can help you retrieve metadata related to data quality and profiling, query usage, pipelines (workflows), and user information associated with your data assets.
+Using the Scanner stackwithin DataOS, metadata can be extracted from DataOS Products and DataOS Resources.
+The extracted metadata offers detailed insights into the input, output & SLOs (Service Level Objectives) for every data product, along with all the data access permissions, infrastructure resources used for creating it and more.
+Users can track the entire life cycle of data product creation.
+The Scanner stack collects comprehensive metadata across DataOS Resources such as Workflows, Services, Clusters, Depots, etc.including their historical runtime and operations data.

 ## How Does Scanner Stack Work?